Scroll down the page or click on a link below to be taken to that specific topic.

 SCHOOL LUNCH PROGRAM

 TCDS offers a lunch program five days per week.
-While we cannot cook meals on campus we contract with a caterer called “Healthy Innovations” to provide nutritional, good tasting, student-friendly lunches each day.
+While we cannot cook meals on campus, we contract with a caterer called “Healthy Innovations” to provide nutritional, great tasting, student-friendly lunches each day.
 All students in the Early Childhood Program through 8th grade can choose to purchase a lunch.
 K-8 students can generally choose one of two main course items.
 Middle School students can buy a full lunch and an extra main item.
 Early Childhood students have one choice each day.
 Each meal includes a trip to the salad bar.
 Our students love this!

 We participate in the federal Free and Reduced Lunch program.
-Application are available in the school office and online.
+Applications are available in the school office and online.
 Click here to learn more about this program and to download an application.

 We ask parents to complete a lunch order and send in payments on a monthly basis.
 Orders can be changed or modified as late as the day before a lunch is served.

 School lunches cost $3.75 per lunch.
 This includes a main course, fruit and salad bar, and a drink.
 The reduced lunch price is $0.40 per lunch.

 Our lunch menu changes each month.
 Visit our School Lunch page to learn more and to see what we are serving this month.